Vahe1994/SpQR/README.md

 ## Inference

 This repository also contains an efficient CUDA kernel implementation of the SpQR matvec.
-The file `inference_demo.py` contains a demo of this functionality by running end-to-end model inference.
+The file `inference_demo.py` h orcontains a demo of this functionality by running end-to-end model inference.
 Below is an example of how to launch it.

 ```bash